 that any use of its on-site wells on the MBSE parcel does not result in more

 than 90 AFY extractions from the

-The net result of Conditions #3, #27, #29, #32 and #33 is that: (a) no more than 90 AFY production will be extracted from the Seaside Basin to serve the MBSE parcel; (b) no more than 83.7 AFY of CAW metered sales will be consumed at the SNG parcel; (c) CAW’s near-term rights to water in the Coastal Subareas of the Seaside Basin could be as high as 3,653 AFY (3,504 + 90 + 59); and (d) extractions from the Carmel River could potentially be reduced by 59 AFY.
+The net result of Conditions #3, #27, #29, and #32 is that: (a) no more than 90 AFY production will be extracted from the Seaside Basin to serve the MBSE parcel; (b) no more than 83.7 AFY of CAW metered sales will be consumed at the SNG parcel; and (c) CAW’s near-term rights to water in the Coastal Subareas of the Seaside Basin could be as high as 3,177 AFY (3,087 + 90).

-The applicants have indicated that they understand these conditions, and generally agree with them, with the exception of the system losses described above for Condition #3 and Option 2 for Condition #32.
+The applicants have indicated that they understand these conditions, and generally agree with them, with the exception of the system losses described above for Condition #3.
 Notably, District Rule 22-D-1-m as specified in Condition #19 requires written, notarized acceptance of the conditions via a Permit Condition Acceptance Form in order for the WDS permit to be valid.
 Rule 22-D-1-n as specified in Condition #22 requires recordation of a deed restriction signed and notarized by the property owner that includes the WDS permit, conditions, and Indemnification Agreement between the applicants and MPWMD.

 District Board action must comply with CEQA as well as MPWMD regulations.
 In the review of this application, MPWMD has

 followed those guidelines adopted by the State of